compromise-evident/airgapFTP/README.md

 <br>
 <br>

-# Send files via local network.
+# Send files to sending machine via local network.

 * Sending machine should have Gnome.
   Go to Settings, Sharing.
 Enable sharing, then enable